Investigators, Staff, and Assistants

 Links: Faculty page

-Yoosun Park, Ph.D., is an associate professor of Social Work at Smith College.
+Yoosun Park, Ph.D., is an Associate Professor in the School of Social Policy and Practice at the University of Pennsylvania.
 Dr. Park studies the history of U.S. immigration and immigration/refugee policies, international migration and forced migration studies, and social work practice with immigrant and refugee populations.
 She heads up BEH’s efforts to understand how interactions between immigrant’s acculturation status and neighborhood social and food environments influence diet and body size.
+She also leads work on the history and evolution of neighborhood access to social service agencies.

 Links: ISERP page